Learning a new trade is no walk in the park. And Helen Spindler knows that better than anybody.

 “I will learn about electrical installation in class, and then I will learn how to do it in the field,” she adds.
 “We also rotate job sites every few weeks so we can get experience in residential buildings, commercial buildings and outdoor electrical installations such as lighting systems and traffic lights.”

-is incredibly proud to be working in a skilled trade, as expectations for women are very different in Tanzania, where she was born, than here in the United States.
+Helen is incredibly proud to be working in a skilled trade, as expectations for women are very different in Tanzania, where she was born, then here in the United States.

 “In my culture, men don’t think that women can become electricians,” Helen says.
 “A lot of people think that a woman’s place is at home, taking care of her children.”

 “My aunt and my friends couldn’t believe it when I told them I was becoming an electrician,” she explains.
 “I told them that it was easy.
 It doesn’t matter whether you are a man or a woman.
 Everyone can do it.”